typst/typst/docs/reference/context.md

 _where_ in the document we currently are, relative to other elements, and absolutely on the pages.
 We can use this information to create very flexible interactions between different document parts.
-This underpins features like heading numbering, the table of contents, or page headers dependant on section headings.
+This underpins features like heading numbering, the table of contents, or page headers dependent on section headings.

 Some functions like [`counter.get`]($counter.get) implicitly access the current